BULB TABLE LAMP

 Manufacturer Ingo Maurer

-Material Metal | Crystal glass
+material Metal | Crystal glass

-Light source 1x E27 MAX.
+light bulbs 1x E27 MAX.
 100 WATT

-Shipping in approx. 2 weeks
+Shipping in appx.
+2 weeks

 Including quality check